|Super Admin, Admin, Team Member

 When publishing postings to job boards, the location that you select will affect the way in which it is ingested by the job board.
 Properly configuring your posting locations will ensure that postings get published to job boards correctly and are discoverable to job seekers searching by location.

 When ingesting a posting from Lever, job boards read the following fields from the posting:

 - Location type - on-site, hybrid, or remote

 The contents of these fields dictate the search criteria by which the posting will be discoverable on the job board.
 For details on the information you can include in these fields, refer to our help article on creating job postings.

 Discrepancies between the location listed on a Lever job posting and the locations supported by the job board to which that posting is being pushed can negatively impact the discoverability of the posting on the job board for those searching by location, and in some cases result in a failure to appear altogether.
 Properly configuring location for your Lever environment can help to prevent issues with the ingestion of postings by job boards.

-Configuring locations for your Lever environment
+Configuring locations for your Lever instance

 The locations configured for your Lever environment should consist of a city/state as well as a country.
 By configuring locations this way, you ensure that job boards can ingest postings of all location types, including postings for remote positions.
 To configure locations for your Lever environment:

 - Navigate to Settings > Company > Location